"We learned about life as children and

 and wondrous and full of miracles at times.

-to us.
-It is well worth the risk to take a chance on love if we are
+available to us.
+It is well worth the risk to take a chance on love

-viewing it as a learning experience rather than the goal in, and of, itself.
+if we are viewing it as a learning experience rather than the goal in, and

 It is necessary to keep working on them to give them a chance to be healthy.

-energy and lightens our spirit so that we feel we are soaring on the wings
+with energy and lightens our spirit so that we feel we are soaring on the

-feeling of being in love is not going to last forever, or be there all
+of being in love is not going to last forever, or be there all of the time.

-of the time.
-Two people who are working on emotional intimacy - who
+Two people who are working on emotional intimacy - who are communicating

-are communicating and working through issues - can recapture that feeling
+and working through issues - can recapture that feeling again and again

-again and again for years and years, but it is not going to always be the
+for years and years, but it is not going to always be the reality of your

-choice.
 Get conscious about your choices.
-It is not smart,
+It is not smart, or functional, to

-who feel familiar energetically.
-They might feel familiar because
+to people who feel familiar energetically.
+They might feel familiar

-you have known them in past lives - maybe they are your twin soul or soul
+because you have known them in past lives - maybe they are your twin soul

 In fact, there will probably be more issues because of the Karma involved.